 Vienna Sightseeing Bus

 Unmistakably yellow and green, the Vienna Sightseeing Bus takes four different routes inside the city (at the time of writing):

-- Red: this encircles the old town, taking you to, from and past key sites like the Hofburg, natural and art history museums, Rathaus, opera house etc., but also, for example, out to the Augarten museum
+- Red: this encircles the old town, taking you to, from and past key sites like the Hofburg, natural and art history museums, Rathaus, opera house etc.

 This should be your first-choice route, as it gives you a broad flavor of the best of Vienna.
-The different stops offer easy walking access to top sights, including those in the pedestrianized center.
+The different stops offer easy walking access to top sights, including those in the pedestrianised center.

 - Yellow: this covers part of the Ring, including the museums and opera house, but also takes you out, for example, to the two main tourist attractions away from the very center: the Belvedere and Schönbrunn palaces.

 A good second choice – no trip to Vienna is complete without seeing at least one of those two palaces.